-- > The curtains were pulled shut, and the school was empty. - Q2.
-Alvin has always lived in the city.
-His parents bought a home in the suburbs. - > Alvin has always lived in the city, yet his parents bought a home in the suburbs.

-Q3.
-Biggie Molar has a toothache.
-He will see the dentist, Dr. I. Yankum.
+- 1. The curtains were pulled shut, and the school was empty. - 2.
+Alvin has always lived in the city, yet his parents bought a home in the suburbs. - 3.
+Biggie Molar has a toothache, so he will see the dentist, Dr. I. Yankum.